delta3d/delta3d/trunk/delta3d/readme.txt

 # Platform-specific build instructions #
 ########################################

-Win32 w/ Visual Studio .NET 7.1
+Windows w/ Visual Studio .NET 7.1
 -------------------------------

+1. Make sure you have your depedencies setup (see above).
+The current example data must also be unzipped in your delta3d folder in order to get a clean build (the unit tests use the data and will be run automatically after they are built).

-1. Open VisualStudio/delta.sln, build!
+2. Open VisualStudio/delta.sln, build!
 This will generate the essential Delta3D libraries that can be built with our distributed dependencies.

-2. The rest of the components can be build with their own solutions (dependencies that we do not distribute are listed in parentheses):
+3. The rest of the components can be build with their own solutions (dependencies that we do not distribute are listed in parentheses):

    VisualStudio/src/dtHLA/dthla.sln          : HLA library (RTI)